Skip to content

 The PHS is one of the most important, if not the most important document you will complete as a public safety candidate.
 It is critical that you are entirely truthful and thorough when you complete the PHS.
 Many candidates are disqualified for untruthfulness, inaccuracies, or omissions in their PHS.
 Candidates will need to update their PHS following each test and if you have changes to personal information such as employment, address, marital status, etc.

-Please note that even if the PS PHS is not required, you will likely be required to fill out something similar for each agency.
+Please note that even if the PST PHS is not required, you will likely be required to fill out something similar for each agency.